fuse-open/docs/articles/fuse-for-designers.md

 We expect the purple `Panel` to align to the bottom of the space that is provided for all children.
 Instead the purple `Panel` is aligned to the bottom of the space provided only for itself.
 Which, visually, doesn’t alter its position at all.
 In this instance a fix might be to use a different kind of `Panel` that doesn’t divide it’s available space.
 So, if `Alignment` is tripping you up, remember to think about the way space is being allocated in your app.

 Finally, setting `Alignment` on an object has another side-effect on the way that object takes up space.
-Above we said _“most objects want to take up as much space as is available to them”_ and this is true, until we set `Alignment` on them.
+Above we said _"most objects want to take up as much space as is available to them"_ and this is true, until we set `Alignment` on them.
 Check out this code:

 ```
 <!-- Red Panel -->